rocket-pool/RPIPs/RPIPs/RPIP-41.md

 **Distribution Period**

 Monthly is assumed to be the default as it's been central to the discussions in the past.
 A quarterly distribution may be preferable as this would reduce administrative overhead.
-This is left up to the GMC Adminsitrator because the burden largely falls on them.
+This is left up to the GMC Administrator because the burden largely falls on them.

 **Global Stipend Rate versus Community Specific**